KaavyaU/Kaavya_Individual_Tri3/Tech_Talk_Notes.md

 ### Challenges Plans
 - Must Use:
     - Generic T --> Is able to handle many types of data types.
 Enables something to be applicable to any types of objects.
-Used in the class declaraation
+Used in the class declaration.
+Helpful b/c don't have to recast it afterwards.
+Generic T handles all of that.
     ```
     public class LinkedList <T> {
     }